-Rohrer jerks the boat’s wheel to the right and circles around.
-He describes the species as extremely social and playful, so the idea is to kick up the wake to get them excited — almost like stringing yarn along for a kitten.
+“Wanna jump in?”
+Rohrer asks the eight guests on the boat.
+This is a treat.
+Spotted dolphins are the less-common relative of bottlenose dolphins, Rohrer explains.
+The species is extremely social and playful, so the idea is to kick up the boat’s wake to get them excited — almost like stringing yarn along for a kitten.

 Dive guide Amanda McRoberts — who is also Rohrer’s girlfriend — is already pulling on her wetsuit.
 Before long, she’s trolling around with the dolphins.
 Their fins break the surface around her magenta wetsuit.

 Rohrer is the owner of Florida Shark Diving, an ecotourism company that heads up shark diving charters twice a day.
 On this April morning in 2017, two Penny Hoarder staffers — me, Carson Kohler, a writer, and Heather Comparetto, a photographer — tag along on his first of two tours of the day.

 Back on the boat as we approach our dive spot, McRoberts cuts up pieces of frozen tuna, which she throws in a plastic crate that’ll hang in the water.